jayeshmirani/react_challenge_2/README.md

 # React Youtube Website

-A website built using Javascript which allows users to:
+A website built using ReactJS and YouTube's Data API v3 which allows users to:

 - Search for youtube videos by name.
 - See upto 10 video results for a search, and click any on any video to play it.